moob10293/files/README.md

-this uses pygame, which has instructions for importing here: https://www.pygame.org/wiki/GettingStarted this uses pyautogui, which has instructions for importing here: https://pyautogui.readthedocs.io/en/latest/install.html this uses matplotlib which has instructions for importing here: https://matplotlib.org/stable/users/installing.html
+this uses pygame, which has instructions for importing here: https://www.pygame.org/wiki/GettingStarted this uses pyautogui, which has instructions for importing here: https://pyautogui.readthedocs.io/en/latest/install.html this uses matplotlib which has instructions for importing here: https://matplotlib.org/stable/users/installing.html about 20%(I think) of these projects are not finished. if you see something that isn't used in the code, that's for a later update. if something doesn't work, tell me. some of these programs need their files. they are as follows: blue.png,red.png,rvbhighscore.txt for redvsblue.py, and responses.txt for learningtalk.py.

+the more better programs are redvsblue(an actual playable game, with controls p, space, up and down arrow keys, and z) stocksim(a simulation of a stock price which gives you a chart when you enter "showplot"(without the quotes) for the input(but not for the first input), learningtalk.py(a ai chatbot, will copy you sometimes), and battleship.py(another game where you shoot at a ship by clicking on the screen, and blue is miss, and grey is hit)